 Teachers may request to give the examination within their school by providing a secure location in which a counselor or administrator will proctor the exam to their students.
-The Deadline for submission of the registration form is20 February 2019.
-The test must be completed on a single day within a school between February 25 to March 25.
-The first year and second year tests may be given on different days within the school during this time period.
+The Deadline for submission of the registration form is 20 February .
+The test must be completed on a single day within a school between February 24 to March 30 .

 - Neither the students’ chemistry teacher nor anyone directly involved in the instruction of chemistry should be involved in the administration of this examination.

 - The test administrator in each school will be responsible for test security, proctoring the test, and returning the completed answer sheets.
 A single copy of the exam will be mailed along with answer sheets and the testing directions to the test administrator at least 24 hours in advance of the school’s selected date for giving the examination.

 - All tests and materials are sent to the administrator of the exam in the school, not to the teacher.
 It is asked that the test administrator make enough copies of the examination to be given to each student registered in the competition.
 If the number of students registered changes (either increases or decreases), the administrator should make a note of the students who participated on the day of the exam.

 - Within 24 hours following the examination, the Administrator must return ONLY the answer sheets.
 The administrator is to secure the test booklets until after April 1 when the examination may be released to the teachers and students.

 - The students should be given 90 to 120 minutes to complete the local examination.